Skip to main content Skip to search

 Can I bring my children to the symphony?

-Kids Concerts are a great way to introduce children to the symphony while ensuring a memorable experience that really is fun for the whole family.
-Pre-concert activities are available an hour ahead of the concert, so make sure to arrive early!
+Kids’ Concerts are a great way to introduce children to the symphony while ensuring a memorable experience that is fun for the whole family.
+Pre-concert activities are available an hour before the concert, so make sure to arrive early!

 For other concerts, children’s pricing is available for ages 3-12 years of age.
-Babes in arms (children 2 years and younger) are welcome to attend Kid’s Concerts but are not allowed at Classics, Pops, or Movies performances.
+Babies in arms (children 2 years and younger) are welcome to attend Kid’s Concerts but are not allowed at Classics, Live at the WSO, or Night at the Movies performances.

 Special ticket prices are available for ages 13-17 through our Junior Soundcheck program (or if you’re a little bit older, check out Soundcheck for attendees ages 18-39).